bparanj/crystal/security/linux/sda.md

   ```bash
   lsblk
   ```
-  This command will show all block devices and their partitions, including `/dev/sda` and its partitions.
+  This command will show all block devices and their partitions,  `/dev/sda` and its partitions.

 - **Checking Disk Information**:
   ```bash